lambdaclass/concrete/ROADMAP.md

   generics/bounds, capabilities, and other signature facts (bug 059);
 - `#[requires]`/`#[ensures]` and selected spec/proof identity are outside the
   body hash (bug 060); and
-- stale dependency propagation considers direct callees rather than the transitive proof dependency closure (number and file this leg only after its multi-function witness exists).
+- dependency review does not affect the caller's verdict at any distance:
+  `staleDeps` is filled only after statuses are derived, is never consulted to downgrade the caller, and is not propagated transitively.
+Check in the reported multi-function witness and control (provisionally called bug 062);
+  the number becomes stable only when its document and executable control land.

-Land this task in five explicit slices:
+Land this task in seven explicit slices:

 1. **Executable witnesses first.** Bugs 058–060 have numbered documents with replay transcripts, but prose snippets are not permanent executable reproducers.
 Check in minimal fixtures plus a dedicated freshness gate that demonstrates each current false verdict and its control.
-Build the multi-function dependency chain, reproduce the fourth defect, then give it its own number.
+Check in the multi-function dependency chain for the provisional bug 062, including direct and multi-hop controls, and file the numbered record in the same slice.
 Bug 061 is a separate ProofCore identity/model defect and is owned by R-0442; it is not folded into freshness merely because the same CI repair exposed it.
 2. **Immediate containment.** An in-source proof link without a stored, validated proof-subject digest is `missing`/`unbound` (or `needs_recheck`), never `proved`; release/verified profiles fail closed.
+   This containment has landed; preserve its executable controls.
+3. **Dependency containment.** Once the call/proof graph is available, a reachable dependency that is stale, unbound, missing, failed, or otherwise not current must prevent the caller from contributing `proved_by_lean` evidence.
+Apply this conservatively over the reachable closure before the final dependency-root design lands; `staleDeps` is not merely advisory.
+4. **Replay foundation and receipt envelope.** Make `--report check-proofs` resolve the proof workspace from the input project/repository rather than the process working directory.
+Define a versioned `ProofEvidenceReceipt` envelope and deterministic workspace/import/toolchain identities.
+This slice may establish replay and serialization plumbing, but it cannot upgrade a legacy body hash to a complete proof claim.
-3. **Root digest.** Replace body-only freshness with a versioned canonical `ProofSubjectDigest` covering qualified semantic identity, full typed signature and generic constraints, capabilities, normalized typed body, requires/ensures/invariants, selected spec and theorem identity, and extraction/schema version.
+5. **Semantic subject digest.** Replace body-only freshness with a versioned canonical `ProofSubjectDigest` covering qualified semantic identity, full typed signature and generic constraints, capabilities, normalized typed body, requires/ensures/invariants, the normalized selected specification and claim scope/coverage, and extraction/schema version.
+The theorem and toolchain are evidence about that subject; their identities belong in the receipt, not in the semantic subject digest.
-4. **Dependency root.** Compute freshness transitively using a deterministic SCC/Merkle root so recursion is finite and a deep callee edit stales every dependent claim without making source location or alpha-renaming noise semantic.
+6. **Dependency root.** Compute freshness transitively using a deterministic SCC/Merkle root so recursion is finite and a deep callee edit stales every dependent claim without making source location or alpha-renaming noise semantic.
-5. **Replay context.** Make `--report check-proofs` resolve the proof workspace from the input project/repository rather than the process working directory.
+7. **Issue receipts and migrate honestly.** Only after the final subject digest and dependency root exist may successful kernel replay issue a receipt.
+It binds the subject digest and dependency root to theorem identity plus theorem artifact digest, compiler/Lean/ProofKit and schema identities, workspace and import closure, replay command, and result.
+A legacy fingerprint or receipt schema becomes `needs_recheck`, not `stale`: the evidence format changed, not necessarily the program.
+Backfill the repository corpus only from successful kernel replay; never copy newly computed hashes into source as a substitute for verification.
+R-0216 owns the general corpus-migration command after this one-time R-0004 migration.

+Keep the axes explicit: subject freshness, dependency freshness, kernel replay, producer/toolchain identity, and coverage are separate facts under R-0440.
+A friendly `proved_by_lean` claim requires a current subject, a current dependency root, and a valid replay receipt; none of those facts alone upgrades the others.
-   The same HMAC input currently reports 11 verified / 0 failed from the repository root but 0 / 11 `theorem_lookup` failures and `Toolchain: unknown` from `examples/hmac_sha256/`.
-A replay command is not complete evidence until its project root, proof modules, and toolchain resolve independently of the caller's cwd.
+The same HMAC input currently reports 11 verified / 0 failed from the repository root but 0 / 11 `theorem_lookup` failures and `Toolchain: unknown` from `examples/hmac_sha256/`; the replay-foundation slice must eliminate that cwd-dependent verdict before any receipt is accepted.

-Gate each omitted component, missing/malformed digest, false postcondition, `i32 -> u32` signature edit, capability/generic edit, theorem/spec swap, direct
+Gate each omitted component, missing/malformed digest, false postcondition, `i32 -> u32` signature edit, capability/generic edit, theorem/spec/receipt swap,
-and multi-hop dependency drift, recursive SCCs, comments/formatting/alpha-renaming stability, repository-root/project-root invocation parity, and a mutation proving no old body-only path can emit `proved`.
+direct and multi-hop dependency drift (including missing, unbound, and failed callees), recursive SCCs, comments/formatting/alpha-renaming stability, repository-root/project-root invocation parity, legacy-schema `needs_recheck`, theorem/toolchain/workspace receipt mismatch, and a mutation proving no old body-only or advisory-`staleDeps` path can emit `proved_by_lean`.
 Keep the R-0002 proof-extraction CI repair and its reverified std fingerprints in their already-landed commit; do not mix that repair with these new evidence gates.

 ### Task R-0435